 imTranslator is unique in that it allows you to compare translations from multiple sites, offering yet another opportunity to view different possibilities.

 You might find that the word choice or sentence structure varies somewhat.
 All the translations may be technically correct, but one will usually be better given an understanding of the context.

 A couple other handy features this one offers are a built-in dictionary and spell checker.
 You can access these using the icons over the text box.

 imTranslator can also read a text aloud in English, French and several other languages.
 Although it uses an artificial robotic voice, which can only simulate an actual conversation or monologue so much, it can help clarify the pronunciation of unfamiliar words.

 If you need a break from the hard work of translation, feel free to have some fun with this robotic assistant.
-Not only does an audio track play, but for some reason they also have the image of an animated person (complete with moving lips).

 It can be corny (and perhaps childish), but you can always play around by having this animated person say something silly or downright creepy, such as vos yeux sont comme les étoiles (your eyes are like the stars) or vous allez mourir (you are going to die).

 Welcome to the world of translation!
 It’s a world of nuance and detail.

 As simple as a basic matching game may be, translation is much more complex.
 And more exciting.

 Although translation is an art and a science that even professionals sometimes mess up, these resources will help you translate English to French, with context, more intentionally and confidently.